This topic applies to Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Talent.

 - In the ItemGroup section:

-- ISV_CommerceRuntime_CustomizableFile – Specify the customized CRT assembly.
+- ISV_CommerceRuntime_CustomizableFile – Specify all the customized CRT assembly.
 You can have multiple entries, one for each customized CRT assembly.

-- ISV_RetailServer_CustomizableFile – Specify the customized Retail Server assembly.
+- ISV_RetailServer_CustomizableFile – Specify all the customized Retail Server assembly.
 You can have multiple entries, one for each customized Retail Server assembly.

-- ISV_HardwareStation_CustomizableFile – Specify the customized Hardware station assembly.
+- ISV_HardwareStation_CustomizableFile – Specify all the customized Hardware station assembly.
 You can have multiple entries, one for each customized Hardware station assembly.

 CRT extension assemblies – These will be the new assemblies where you've written CRT extensions.
 Specify an entry for CRT extension assemblies in Retail SDK\BuildTools\Customization.settings.